The REAL Cost of Living in Belgrade, Serbia [2023 Update]

 Beautiful Serbian women – another reason to live in Belgrade

-It is true that for 2023 prices are higher than ever thanks to the rampant inflation that has affected Europe as a whole.
-Therefore, I think you will be much more comfortable if you have a monthly budget of around $1,300 to REALLY enjoy life here.
+It is true that for 2024, prices are higher than ever thanks to the rampant inflation that has affected Europe as a whole.
+But Belgrade and Serbia in general still remains one of the cheapest places to live in Europe.

 Living in Belgrade, Serbia

 Now, I’m not going to lie here: Belgrade isn’t Vienna or Verona.
-Aesthetically speaking, the city doesn’t offer much.
+Aesthetically speaking, the city doesn’t offer much, except for the central area (and more recently, the outskirts where new, modern buildings are taking over).

 belgrade war effects